Skip to Main Content

 MSN 6600 - Informatics and Health Information Management - 3 credits

 This course uses classroom and online approaches for class content.
-TIGER (Technology Informatics Guiding Educational Reform) competencies guide course content.
 Students assess systems that underlie all information technologies and change theories.
-Students utilize informatics to assess the care environment to improve patient care outcomes and demonstrate a beginning competency in informatics to monitor, educate and improve organizational and clinical performance.
-The role of the master’s prepared nurse as a participant in the design and implementation of information technology systems in departmental and hospital-wide initiatives are understood in the context of current workplace environments.
+Students utilize informatics to assess the care environment to improve patient care outcomes and demonstrate beginning competency in informatics to monitor, educate, and improve organizational and clinical performance.
+The role of the master’s prepared nurse as a participant in the design implementation, and evaluation of information technology systems in complex health systems initiatives are understood in the context of current workplace environments.

 MSN 6760 - Teaching Strategies and Evaluation Methods - 3 credits

-This course explores adult learning theories; social, legal and ethical considerations; teaching strategies and evaluation methods related to nursing education.
+This course explores adult learning theories; social, legal, and ethical considerations; teaching strategies and evaluation methods related to nursing education.
 The course incorporates practical applications in assessment of learning outcomes, test construction, and test item analysis.
 Learning style needs of students as a basis for developing appropriate learning environments and instructional methods that promote critical thinking are introduced.
-Various teaching modalities are examined in a variety of settings that include classroom, clinical, online, laboratory, and simulation in order to develop essential skills required as a nurse educator.
+Various teaching modalities are examined in a variety of settings that include classroom, clinical, online, laboratory, and simulation to develop essential skills required as a nurse educator

 MSN 6770 - Quality Improvement Science and Risk Management in Healthcare - 3 credits

-This course reviews the history and growth of quality improvement science for modern applications in nursing and health care.
+This course reviews the history and growth of quality improvement science for modern applications in the discipline of nursing and health care in general.
 Models from other high reliability disciplines including the airline industry are used to analyze the current healthcare delivery system, regulation, compliance, the intersection of finance and budgeting, and judging future risk.
 Risk management tools including Failure Effects Mode Analysis (FEMA) and Root Cause Analysis (RCA), along with other system outcome measurements, benchmarking techniques and regulatory reporting are analyzed.
 Theoretical and research bases for effecting change in healthcare systems to improve patient outcomes is a major focus.

 The capstone seminar provides the student an opportunity to apply knowledge and skills acquired in all previous course work.
 This culmination course is taken alongside the final clinical immersion experience.
 The student collaborates with faculty and agency stakeholders to design a clinically related quality improvement project for the capstone clinical immersion practice setting.
 Following a needs assessment, the student uses theory and evidence-based strategies to develop, implement, and evaluate a scholarly project aimed to improve healthcare outcomes of a select population.
 Through faculty and peer review the final product includes a scholarly abstract and poster.
 The student will disseminate the capstone project findings and related recommendations within the practicum setting and within the school of nursing.